 In 2012 we also consulted on:

 - proposals to update and simplify consumer law - how would they affect consumers and businesses for the supply of goods, services and digital content

 - extending the range of remedies available to public enforcers of consumer law

-We published a combined government response to these consultations on 12 June 2013 with the Draft Consumer Rights Bill.
+We published a combined government response to the 3 consultations on 12 June 2013 with the Draft Consumer Rights Bill.

 We consulted on the early implementation of a ban on above cost payment surcharges.
-This closed on 15 October 2012 and regulations to implement the ban came into force on 6 April 2013.
+This closed on 15 October 2012 and regulations to introduce the ban came into force on 6 April 2013.

 Who we’re working with

-We worked with a number of partners to produce our ‘Guide for community buying groups’.
-All of the organisations below contributed or checked material for us:
+We worked with several partners to produce our ‘Guide for community buying groups’.
+All the organisations below contributed or checked material for us:

 - Action with Communities in Rural England (ACRE)

 - Brighter Living Partnership